A Brief Introduction to Foie Gras

 The liver is graded for quality with Grade A generally being the largest, firmest, and smoothest with fewest imperfections.
 Grade A foie gras is often used for terrine, searing, or sautéing.
 Grade B foie gras tends to be smaller in size with more visible imperfections and typically is used for terrine or mousses.
 Grade C foie gras is less prevalent and is typically used for flavor enhancement.

 Whether you choose to try foie gras at home or at a restaurant, it is a delicacy that can be enjoyed in countless ways.
-Atop classic toast points or crackers, the delicate tastes and texture of foie gras shine.
+Atop classic toast points or crackers, the delicate taste and texture of foie gras truly shines.